-In recent years, the advent of big data and the tools and methodologies used to extract useful, actionable information from these data has transformed scholarly inquiry.
-One emerging transformation is the potential to characterize the cultural patterns and trends represented in a national presence in the published record.
-This work illustrates the concept of national presence, explains how this presence can be operationalized in library data and demonstrates how the data can be used to define patterns of analysis characterizing the general contours of a national presence and its diffusion worldwide.
+In recent years, big data and the tools and methodologies used to extract useful, actionable information from these data has transformed scholarly inquiry.
+One emerging area of inquiry is the potential to characterize the cultural patterns and trends represented in a national presence in the published record.
+The work OCLC Research has done illustrates the concept of national presence, explains how this presence can be operationalized in library data, and demonstrates how the data can be used to define patterns of analysis characterizing the general contours of a national presence and its diffusion worldwide.

 Though the impact of data-intensive research methodologies has been most pronounced in social-science, these new analytical tools also have benefited the humanities.
 Literary scholar Franco Moretti coined the term "distant reading" to describe literature studies not based on "close" (i.e., human) reading, but computation analysis of massive digital aggregations to study topics such as lexicographical patterns or the distinctive features of certain literary genres.
 While these topics require full-text data, bibliographic descriptions that include metadata identifying the author, publication information, subject, etc., allow other types of analysis.
 This present work uses the millions of bibliographic descriptions in the WorldCat database to identify and characterize the national presence in the published record.
 While no single aggregation of bibliographic data completely describes the published record, WorldCat is the best representation of the global library resource available, and therefore the closest approximation of the published record.